Media Literacy Books are the topic of our blog post today!

 9. The Attention Merchants: The Epic Scramble to Get Inside Our Heads, by Tim Wu

 Tim Wu’s “The Attention Merchants” is a deep dive into the intricacies of the attention economy, dissecting how every glance, click, and scroll is a commodity that’s traded behind the scenes.
-Speaking from years of classroom experience, I can attest that this book is incredibly relevant for educators.
-We’re all too aware that students are often caught up in a web of notifications and flashy headlines, leaving little room for critical thought.
+Wu exposes how these micro-moments of distraction aren’t accidental but meticulously engineered to keep us engaged, oftentimes at the expense of our cognitive abilities.

 10. Calling Bullshit: The Art of Skepticism in a Data-Driven World, by Carl T. Bergstrom and Jevin D. West

-In “Calling Bullshit: The Art of Skepticism in a Data-Driven World,” authors Carl T. Bergstrom and Jevin D. West have put together an invaluable resource that serves as a contemporary survival guide for navigating the often convoluted landscape of data, statistics, and yes—bullshit—that we encounter daily.
+In “Calling Bullshit: The Art of Skepticism in a Data-Driven World,” authors Carl T. Bergstrom and Jevin D. West have put together an invaluable resource that serves as a contemporary survival guide for navigating the often convoluted landscape of data, statistics, and yes—….t—that we encounter daily.

+With a blend of academic rigor and layman-friendly language, they tackle the pernicious spread of misinformation that often goes viral in our modern world.
 Equipped with real-world examples, historical context, and plenty of wit, the book dissects various types of data manipulation and rhetoric to reveal the underlying ‘bullshit’ and teaches you how to recognize it.
 The authors delve into strategies for identifying falsehoods in graphs, statistics, news, and even scientific research.

 11. Algorithms of Oppression: How Search Engines Reinforce Racism, by Safiya Umoja Noble